 C.T.
 (Ceciel) Nieuwenhout, LLM

-Dr. Ceciel Nieuwenhout is currently a postdoc researcher in Energy Law at the Groningen Centre of Energy Law and Sustainability.
-In her current research, she focuses on the legal aspects of the energy transition in the built environment, focused on 'positive energy districts' and monumental buildings.
+Dr. Ceciel Nieuwenhout is currently an assistant professor in Energy Law at the Groningen Centre of Energy Law and Sustainability.
+Her current research focuses on two pillars: first, the legal aspects of the energy transition in the built environment, focused on 'positive energy districts' and monumental buildings.
 This research takes place within the context of Horizon2020 project POCITYF (www.pocityf.eu).
+Second, on the legal elements concerning the development of (offshore) HVDC networks and the interoperability thereof (for example https://www.ready4dc.eu/).

 Earlier, Nieuwenhout participated in Horizon2020 project PROMOTioN (Progress on Meshed HVDC Offshore Transmisssion Networks), where she researched the legal and regulatory framework for an offshore HVDC grid in the North Sea and the offshore renewable energy sources connected to it (www.promotion-offshore.net).